 For more information on catch-up contributions to 403(b) plans, see Publication 571 .

 Section 457 addresses nonqualified plans.
 Many public employees participate in nonqualified, or Section 457, plans.
 These plans can be established by state and local governments or tax-exempt organizations.
 If they meet the requirements of IRC Section 457(b), they are considered “eligible” plans; if not they are considered “ineligible” and are governed by IRC Section 457(f).

 Governmental 457(b) plans must be funded, with assets held in trust for the benefit of employees.
 Plan assets and income of all other eligible plans must remain the property of the employer.

-Plans eligible under 457(b) may defer amounts from income tax up to an annual limit ($18,000 in 2015 and 2016).
+Plans eligible under 457(b) may defer amounts from income tax up to an annual limit ($19,500 in 2020).
 In addition, “catch-up” contributions may be made to employees age 50 or older.
 Social security and Medicare taxes generally apply to all employer and employee contributions.
 For further information regarding social security and Medicare tax withholding and reporting on amounts deferred into eligible deferred compensation plans, see Notice 2003-20 and the 457(b) Contribution Limits.